ETH-DISCO/cluster-tutorial/README.md

 watch -n 1 "squeue | grep $USER"
 ```

-Once you're done you can check the output in `check output in /itet-stor/{{USERNAME}}/net_scratch/cluster/jobs/`.
+Once you're done you can check the output in `/itet-stor/{{USERNAME}}/net_scratch/cluster/jobs/`.
 Each filepointer your script writes to (ie. stderr, stdout) will have its own file).

 ## 1.3.
 Debugging and Prototyping